emmajanedrews/base-template/_drafts/why-should-your-home-be-priced-correctly.md

 {% include youtube.html %}

-It is essential to price your home correctly when it comes time to sell, but why is that, and how do we come up with the correct price?
+<center>It is essential to price your home correctly when it comes time to sell, but why is that, and how do we come up with the correct price?</center>

 Why is pricing your home correctly so vital when you’re listing it for sale?